saymrwulf/transformers/notes.md

-2024-09-03T18:43:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2024-10-01T19:48:00 - Implementing approach from a new paper read last night (transformers) 2024-10-01T06:44:00 - Quick fix, referencing a known issue from the official repo (transformers)
+2024-09-03T18:43:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2024-10-01T19:48:00 - Implementing approach from a new paper read last night (transformers) 2024-10-01T06:44:00 - Quick fix, referencing a known issue from the official repo (transformers) 2024-10-01T05:12:00 - Minor doc updates: linking to article on quantization (transformers)